EKozlakov/CPE322A-D6/lab1and2/readme.md

 ---
 ## $ man [service] - displays manual for called service.
 Below is an example for the service "uname".
 ![man](lab1_images/man.jpg)

+---

+#LAB 2G and 2H: Audio and Image Recording